-This REF Grant Form can be used to organize and plan your grant before submitting applications via the online tool.
+This grant template can be used to help organize and plan your grant before submitting applications via the online tool.
 Please do not submit this form via US mail or email.
-Grants will only be accepted via the online tool.
+Grants will only be accepted via the online tool, accessible above.

 District Funding Priorities and Initiatives

 REF representatives meet annually with RSD staff to identify district funding priorities for the following school year.
 These district funding priorities guide REF’s fundraising efforts for the year.
 In instances where a particular district funding initiative is identified, REF may perform targeted fundraising around the initiative and the initiative may be promoted at REF events.

 REF classroom and school enrichment grants support a broad range of projects and materials that enhance the District curriculum and actively engage students in learning.
 Two types of grants are awarded: General and Health and Wellness.
 Teachers, staff, parents and students may apply.
 Parent and student applications must have a school staff sponsor, and all grants must be approved by the principal of the school involved.
 Individual classroom grants will be awarded up to $1000.
 Grade-level, department-wide, or school-wide programs serving less than 300 students will be awarded up to $3000.
 School-wide programs serving more than 300 students will be awarded up to $5000.

 Enrichment grants are based strictly on merit.
 Priority will be given to projects that:

 - Stimulate learning and enhance or expand the school curriculum

 - Possess a high degree of active student engagement